ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

 This guide explains how to create a bootloader, how to create a main program to go with the bootloader and how to use this bootloader to perform software updates.

-### mbed OS managed bootloader
+### Arm Mbed OS managed bootloader

-The tools of mbed OS know how to manage some bootloader projects.
+The tools of Arm Mbed OS know how to manage some bootloader projects.
 The tools can manage bootloader projects where the bootlodoader comes before the application in ROM and the application starts immediately after the bootloader.
 If your bootloader does not meet both of these requirements, then please read the [unmanaged bootloader section](bootloader.md#unmanaged-bootloader).
 A managed bootloader project automatically merges the bootloader image with the application image as part of the application image build process.

 #### Creating the bootloader

 Creating a bootloader is similar to creating a regular application.
-The only additional step you need is to specify the size of the bootloader as a target override in mbed_app.json in the target field "target.restrict_size":
+The only additional step you need is to specify the size of the bootloader as a target override in `mbed_app.json` in the target field "target.restrict_size":

 ```
     "target_overrides": {